Exercise 2: Search Agent

 If there is a viable path through the visual field to a spot beyond the obstacle,

-your search method should find the optimal (least number of moves) such path.
+your search method should find the optimal (least number of moves) path to that spot.

 Your method should search for a path from the agent's current location